 A data warehouse is also a data repository for businesses, mainly used to provide reports and data analysis.
 Data stored in the warehouse sometimes have to go through an extracting, transforming, and loading (ETL) process before being added to the repository.

-To put it in simple terms, a data warehouse stores transformed and structured data from various enterprise sources.
+To put it in simple terms, data warehouses store transformed and structured data from various enterprise sources.
 This data is ready to be used for other purposes, especially reporting and analysis.

 Each has its own way of handling data and providing results.